gadget-inc/js-clients/packages/react/README.md

 `useFindMany` returns two values: a result object with the `data`, `fetching`, and `error` keys for use in your React component's output, and a [`refetch` function](#the-refetch-function) to trigger a refresh of the hook's data.

-- `data: GadgetRecord[] | null`: The resulting page of records fetched from the backend for your model, once they've arrived
+- `data: GadgetRecordList | null`: The resulting page of records fetched from the backend for your model, once they've arrived
 - `fetching: boolean`: A boolean describing if the hook is currently making a request to the backend.
 - `error: Error | null`: An error from the client or server side, if encountered during the request.
 See the [Errors](#errors-from-the-returned-error-object) section.